 Does it have towing capabilities?

-Being able to tow other cars and trailers is a trait most BOVs should have.
-If your group has two BOVs and one breaks down on the road, you can easily tow it with you to safety.
+Being able to tow other cars and trailers is a trait the best bug out vehicle should have.
+If your group has two BOVs and one breaks down on the road, you can easily tow it to safety.
 Aside from that, it’s also handy when you wanna hook up an extra trailer to your BOV to haul supplies.

 Does it have an auxiliary tank?